-As Whosoever celebrates its ten year anniversary, we’ll be presenting articles that have appeared over the years about Whosoever or by Whosoever founder and editor Whosoever Candace Chellew.
-This article originally appeared in the January 9, 1997 edition of the Atlanta Journal-Constitution.
+As Whosoever celebrates its 10-year anniversary, we’ll be presenting articles that have appeared over the years about Whosoever or by Whosoever founder and editor Candace Chellew.
+This article originally appeared in the January 9, 1997 edition of The Atlanta Journal-Constitution.

 Candace Chellew hopes that her new magazine, “Whosoever,” can make a difference in the debate about the role of homosexuals in the Christian faith.

 The monthly magazine made its nationwide debut in June and is evolving into a publication that features in-depth discussions focused on specific themes.
 The most recent issue discussed mainstream churches that are welcoming gays and lesbians into their congregations.
 “I’m taking great pains not to be evangelistic,” she says.